 We engage in public advocacy through ethical storytelling and moral distress education.

-Our work functions as a safety net solution, helping prevent suicide by building networks of care.
+Our work functions as a safety net solution, holding the complexity of suicide and building networks of care.

 our support offerings for healthcare workers